 Director James Whale returns.
 So does Karloff in his role of the monster.
-The twist here is provided by actress Elsa Lanchester in dual roles as Mary Shelley and also as the titular character with her towering mounds of curly hair that are punctuated by streaks of grey on either side that look light lightning bolts.
+The twist here is provided by actress Elsa Lanchester in dual roles as Mary Shelley and also as the titular character with her towering mounds of curly hair that is punctuated by streaks of grey on either side that looks light lightning bolts.
 And in a nod to the earlier film, this time the monster saves a girl from drowning, but lynch-happy villagers misinterpret it as an attack.
 Roger Ebert called it “the best of the Frankenstein movies—a sly, subversive work that smuggled shocking material past the censors by disguising it in the trappings of horror.”

 Seeking to capitalize on the roaring success of a late-1930s double bill featuring Frankenstein and Dracula, Universal Studios brought back their most successful franchise with this tale of Dr. Frankenstein’s son, who returns to the family castle, finds the monster’s corpse, and revives him yet again.
 Karloff also returns, and Bela Lugosi also stars—this time as Igor, Dr. Frankenstein’s hunchbacked assistant.
-Praising the film’s “expressionistic sets,” a reviewer for IMDb wrote, “The universe of ‘Son’ is a world of perpetual night and fog; rain swept castles and blasted heaths; terrifying flashes of lightning; shadowy corridors where giants lurk; hidden passage ways leading to underground crypts, where time, dust and the worm aren’t the only things that move among the dead.
+Praising the film’s “expressionistic sets,” a reviewer for IMDb wrote, “The universe of ‘Son’ is a world of perpetual night and fog; rain swept castles and blasted heaths; terrifying flashes of lightning; shadowy corridors where giants lurk; hidden passageways leading to underground crypts, where time, dust and the worm aren’t the only things that move among the dead.

 This is the first of a whopping seven films by Hammer Horror featuring the legend of Frankenstein but instead focusing on Baron Victor Frankenstein himself rather than the monster.
 It also marks the first pairing of Hammer standbys Peter Cushing (as Doctor Frankenstein) and Christopher Lee (as the monster).
 Dr. Frankenstein is on trial for murder and shares the tale of a creature that he raised from the dead, only for the experiment to go horribly wrong.
 Exquisite Terror said, “Peter Cushing as Frankenstein brings a subtlety that takes us through the nuances of the character’s gradual move from a relatively innocent scientific curiosity to obsessive thirst for power and frightening disregard for the safety of others